 In my imaginary world I own a small coffee shop over looking South Creek just off the Pamlico River.
 A wide veranda surrounds the shop allowing customers to sit outside on warm, pretty days, and sip their drinks while sea gulls swoop down to gather their breakfast and cicadas sing their goodnight song.
 In my cozy cafe, I entertain writers, poets and other interesting people, and I share their stories with you, my readers and friends.

 So come on in out of a steamy summer day, have a glass of something cold, or out of a cold, dreary winter day and choose something warm and sweet from the bakery.
 Let the river and the balm of friendship surround you and welcome you.
-Have a seat under the ceiling fan in one of the big, comfortable rocking chairs, or at one of the eclectic wooden tables painted in all my favorite colors near the potbellied stove.
-We can watch the water and the changing seasons.
-The huge windows face the creek and give the feeling of being out doors, even while the air conditioning eases the heat or the old stove dispels the chill.
+Have a seat under the ceiling fan in one of the big, comfortable rocking chairs, or near the potbellied stove at one of the eclectic wooden tables painted in all my favorite colors.
+We can watch the water and the changing seasons from the huge windows that face the creek and give the feeling of being out doors, even while the air conditioning eases the heat or the old stove dispels the chill.
 Set back and relax and tell me about yourself.

 Just leave a message here on my website or email me at firstname.lastname@example.org